lockbook/lockbook/docs/guides/building.md

 ## Linux

-In order to build the Linux client, you need the stable Rust toolchain on a Linux distro with GTK installed.
+In order to build the Linux client, you need the stable Rust toolchain on a Linux distro with GTK installed, as well as the shared libraries for gtksourceview and gspell.
 Then, go into the [Linux folder](/clients/linux) and `cargo run`.

 ## Android